endangereddataweek/resources/global-sprint-2018.md

 ## I have a spare thirty minutes.
 How can I help?

 We are identifying areas where we can use help under [this repository's Issues page](https://github.com/endangereddataweek/resources/issues).
-Look for the issues labeled with `beginner friendly` or `help wanted`, which will identify some of those tasks that are more easily tackled.
+Look for the issues labeled with `beginner friendly`, which will identify some of those tasks that are more easily tackled.
 Some tasks might be:

 * **Share your data stories**: Why is publicly available data important to you?
 What would happen if it disappeared or was neglected?
 * **Brainstorm event ideas and collaborators**: What kinds of events could EDW run that it isn't already running?
 Who else might we involve in EDW?